open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ## Update your community

 On your [local community](http://localhost:3100) login as Administrator.
 Then go to the Manager Page.
 You should see an option to perform an Upgrade.
 If you do not see the **Upgrade** button, please check your current **Nation version** and your current **Local version**.
 If both versions appear to be the same, this indicates your planet is already up-to-date.
-If you see any other message(s) below your version, please send a message on the Gitter Chat Channel along with a screenshot of what you are seeing.
+If you see any other message(s) below your version, please send a message on the Discord server Channel along with a screenshot of what you are seeing.

 ![Check version](images/vi-planet-version.png "Communities Check version")